visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

    The Weighted Variable Sum query

-3. Go back to the *GUI*, delete any existing plots, open up "wave.visit", and make a Pseudocolor plot of *pressure* and click *Draw*.
+3. Go back to the *GUI*, delete any existing plots, open up "wave.visit", and make a Pseudocolor plot of *pressure*.
 4. Find and Highlight *Weighted Variable Sum* and click *Do Time Query*.
 5. Options for changing the *Starting timestep*, *Ending timestep* and *Stride* will be available.